 In practical terms:

-- The team gathers around a board (we’ve been using Trello to good effect for this),
+- The team gathers around a board (or virtual board)

 - Brain dump their thoughts under the headings specified,